 Unfortunately, for someone trying to live in recovery partaking in the socially acceptable behavior of questioning everyone and everything like this can be toxic.

-Let me be clear, I am not here to tell you to stop asking questions.
+Let me be clear: I am not here to tell you to stop asking questions.
 Questioning things is important.
 I will however warn you that expecting answers without a sense of patience is a recipe for disaster.
-Sometimes you just need to have faith that the answers to your questions will come in time.
+Sometimes we need to have faith that the answers to our questions will come in time.

-But not everyone is trying to “Live In Recover;” so why should we care about any of this?
+But not everyone is trying to “Live in Recovery”, so, why should THEY care about any of this?

 Let’s try and tackle this question right here, right now.

-Luckily, in my experiences, I have found one thing all humans across this vast globe have in common—Can you think of what it is, but to discover the answer let us look at the human experience together: Let us call it LIFE.
+Luckily, in my experiences, I have found one thing all humans across this vast globe have in common.
+I bet you know what it is, but to discover the answer let us look at the human experience together: Let us call it LIFE.

-In this experiment called ‘Life’ we all suffer, in suffering we can all relate.
-That is what we have in common.
+In this experiment called LIFE we all suffer, in suffering we can all relate.
+It is the realest thing in this world.

 QUESTION FOR REFLECTION:

 What does the word faith mean to you?
-Does the word ‘Faith’ bother you?
-Why or why not?
+Does the word bother you?
+Why or why not.